Is Texas a Community Property State?

 There are some exceptions to what is considered “community property;” for example, a lawsuit settlement or inheritance in one spouse’s name might remain that person’s separate property – but not always.

 In the event of a divorce in a community property state, dividing assets can be more complex.
-You need a skilled Fort Worth divorce attorney on your side to protect your property rights.
+You need a skilled Fort Worth family law attorney on your side to protect your property rights.

 Texas Marital Property Laws